 Read more about that particular unique boutonniere here.

 11) Wood Working Skills

 Does music play a big part in your life?
-Share your passions with wedding guests by having them sign a musical instrument.
+Share your passions with wedding guests by having them sign a musical instrument, like a guitar.

 Okay this idea is hugging the line of being a standard guest book …

 Nonetheless, use your engagement photos to create a custom made book that your wedding guests can sign.
 I think it will be a treasured keepsake for you as a couple.
 I’m sentimental, so I actually think this is one of my favorite guest book ideas of all!

 Create your own custom book with Mix Book.

 A rustic wedding needs a guest book to match the theme.
 Nothing says rustic woodsy like a tree trunk slab.
 Have your guests sign a custom make wood slab for a keep sake you can hang on a wall … or in your husband’s man cave.